The climate in climate economics: CDICE - re-calibrating the climate of DICE

-For CDICE, we choose parameter values in line with the CMIP5 multi-model mean in~\citet{Geoffroy2013}, thereby precisely recovering the corresponding temperature evolution (solid black line and CDICE as solid red line).
-Likewise, any other model in~\citet{Geoffroy2013} can be recovered, and in particular, the two extreme models described above, CDICE-HadGEM2-ES and CDICE-GISS-E2-R. As explained above, these extreme cases play an important role in our economic analysis below (cf. Section~\ref{sec:simulation}).
-Table~\ref{table:FreeParamsClimDICE} summarizes the relevant coefficients for these different calibrations.
+Our second test case, namely the temperature response to an instantaneous quadrupling of the atmospheric CO2 concentration (cf. section~\ref{sec:description_of_bm}), allows for an evaluation and re-calibration of the temperature equations of the CE under consideration.
+In principle, a metric would again be needed for this purpose (see section~\ref{sec:metric}).
+However, as CDICE (or DICE in general) and the benchmark data from~\citet{Geoffroy2013} share the same functional form (cf. section~\ref{sec:meth_temperature}), a re-calibration is trivial: we simply adopt the parameter values already fitted to the CMIP5 data by~\citet{Geoffroy2013}.
+Specifically, we obtain CDICE using their fit to the multi-model-mean and two extreme models, that is, CDICE-HadGEM2-ES and CDICE-GISS-E2-R. As explained above, these extreme cases play an important role in our economic analysis below (cf. sections~\ref{sec:peSCC} and~\ref{sec:simulation}).
+Table~\ref{table:FreeParamsClimDICE} summarizes the relevant coefficients for these alternative calibrations.

-All the CMIP5 models (solid gray lines) agree that occurs rapidly.
-In contrast, their level of warming differs by roughly a factor of two, in line with their differing ECS, given in Table~\ref{table:FreeParamsClimDICE}.
+The test confirms previous findings that DICE-2016 warms too slowly compared to any CMIP5 model (dashed blue versus solid gray lines in Figure~\ref{fig:TempBM_4xCO2_on_PI}).
+All the CMIP5 models (solid gray lines) agree that warming occurs rapidly.
+Meanwhile, their level of warming differs by roughly a factor of two, in line with their differing ECS, given in Table~\ref{table:FreeParamsClimDICE}.
+The overly slow warming in DICE-2016 finds confirmation via formal expressions for the characteristic fast and slow response time scales associated with Equations~\eqref{eq:temp1} and~\eqref{eq:temp2}~\citep[see][their Table 1]{Geoffroy2013}, which yield numerical values of 4 and 249 years for the CMIP5 multi-model mean in~\citet{Geoffroy2013}, but 40 and 219 years for DICE-2016.